Slackow/PackScript/README.md

 ## Create Statements

 Create statements are used for generating non-function files, mainly JSON.
-Currently, they don't support interpolation, which can be circumvented using the internal `__other__` function.
+Currently, they don't support interpolation in determining their names/type, which can be circumvented using the internal `__other__` function.
 See the Python output below to learn how.

 Their values are allowed to be lists, dictionaries, strings, or bytes.